126.96.36.199 Non-contact by income managed person at initial income management interview

 With the exception of VIM, when a person does not attend the initial income management interview, 'automatic' income management commences (i.e. the income managed amount is deducted from the person's payment and credited to their income management account).
 The person should be placed on the relevant income management measure as soon as practicable.
 People living in remote communities will become subject to income management up to 28 days after the scheduled date of the initial interview.
 People living in very remote communities will become subject to income management up to 56 days after the scheduled date of the initial interview.

 As the delegate is unaware of the person's needs, income managed funds will not be disbursed until the person makes contact with the delegate.
 However, where there are existing Centrepay arrangements in place for goods or services that are clearly and obviously priority needs, these may be converted to income management expense payments.

-After a person has become subject to automatic income management, if they do not make contact within 28 days, current policy is to initiate suspension procedures where the person receives NSA, YA, PPP, PPS, Austudy or ABSTUDY payments.
+After a person has become subject to automatic income management, if they do not make contact within 28 days, current policy is to initiate suspension procedures where the person receives JSP, YA, PPP, PPS, Austudy or ABSTUDY payments.